-If you take part in a net-based or session-based study, or if you live far from UiA, you might want to pick up and return items at your local public library.
+If you take part in a net-based or session-based study, or if you live at a distance from UiA, you might want to pick up and return items at your local public library.
 If you live close to a college or university library, you can be registered as a member and borrow from their collection.
-Most libraries are also willing to borrow from other libraries if something is not included in their collection.
+Most libraries are willing to borrow from other libraries if something is not included in their collection.

 Books that are available, cannot be reserved in Oria, but must be ordered by mail.
 Send us an e-mail which includes the book’s title, author, edition/publication year, where to send it and your full name.